bbmokhtari/django-translations/docs/reference/context.rst

       Read the translations of the :class:`Context`\ 's :term:`purview` in a language.

-      Applies the translations on the :attr:`translatable fields \
+      Applies the translations on the :attr:`TranslatableMeta.fields \
       <translations.models.Translatable.TranslatableMeta.fields>` of the
       :class:`Context`\ 's :term:`purview` in a language.